RishabhSutravey/DataScience/README.md

-# Python_learning
+# Machine learning and Data Science using Python
-My learnings of Python language.
+My learnings of Machine learning and Data Science using Python.